 The clearest place to see permission as product is enterprise search, where the answer the model returns is itself an access-control decision.

 When Microsoft 365 Copilot rolled out, it operated within each user's existing permissions, which sounds safe and mostly is.
-But years of quietly oversharing files in SharePoint had left a great deal of content technically open and practically buried.
+But people had been quietly oversharing files in SharePoint for years, which left a great deal of content technically open and practically buried.
 Copilot could reach anything a user could already open, so it turned that buried access into a clean, summarized answer on request.
 Nothing was breached; a latent permission problem simply became visible the instant a good retrieval tool went looking.
 Microsoft's response was not a memo telling admins to be careful; it was a set of product changes.
 Restricted SharePoint Search reached general availability in June 2024, narrowing what enterprise search and Copilot could see to a curated list of sites, and Restricted Content Discovery later let an admin block an overshared site from Copilot with a single setting.

 Picture the version every internal tool will eventually face.
 A junior employee asks the company assistant what was discussed at the executive offsite, and the notes are sitting in the index, technically reachable.
 The system can answer in full, refuse with a blunt access-denied, or quietly leave the exec material out and answer from what the asker may see.
 Those are three different products with three different relationships to the person asking, and not one of them is decided by the retrieval engine.
 They are decided by a product person who thought about what the answer should feel like when it brushes against something private.

-On whose behalf is a promise the consent screen makes
+On whose behalf is the promise you make on the consent screen

-Underneath all of this sits a fact worth saying plainly: an AI feature never acts as itself.
+Underneath all of this is a simple fact: an AI feature never acts as itself.
 It acts with borrowed authority, a key it was handed, an account it logs into, a scope someone granted.
 So the question of whose behalf it acts on is not a technical footnote.
-It is a promise the product makes out loud, usually on a consent screen, and the width of that promise is the size of the damage when something goes wrong.
+It is a promise you make out loud, usually on a consent screen, and the wider that promise, the bigger the damage when something goes wrong.

 This is where the confused-deputy pattern lives, the one the security world has worried over since long before AI.
 When an integration holds wider scopes than the user it serves, or a connector reuses a consent it should have checked again, an attacker can steer that integration into using its legitimate authority toward the attacker's goal, sometimes without any consent screen ever appearing.
 The model context protocol's own security guidance names this directly, and real connector vulnerabilities in 2025 and 2026 have followed exactly this pattern.
-The arrow the product grants gets bent toward someone else, and it carries every bit of the authority that was handed over.
+The authority the user lent, the arrow in the picture above, gets bent toward the attacker's goal, and it still carries every bit of the scope the user handed over.
 When the scope on a consent screen is written by an engineer racing a deadline rather than decided by the person who owns the product, the blast radius is set by accident.

 The three questions a product person owns